-Jesus says, “Enter by the narrow gate, since the road that leads to destruction is wide and spacious, and many take it; but it is a narrow gate and a hard road that leads to life, and only a few find it.”
+Jesus said, “Enter by the narrow gate, since the road that leads to destruction is wide and spacious, and many take it; but it is a narrow gate and a hard road that leads to life, and only a few find it.”
 (Mt 7:13–14, NJB)

 I did not kill anybody, or set fire to someone’s house, or committed adultery.
 I go to church regularly, read the Bible and other spiritual books daily, and pray a lot.
 I fast on bread and water twice a week.
 I have travelled to hallowed places of worship on scores of pilgrimages.
 I took pilgrims with me, and they came home converted.
 I am far better informed on religious matters than my acquaintances.
 I gain deep insights into Scripture and theological studies by attending conferences; I always understand everything the speakers say, and thoroughly enjoy the programmes from beginning to end.
-I know all the standard formulary prayers, hymns and rituals; I can compose lengthy pious supplications and meditative thoughts instantaneously.
+I know all the standard formulary prayers, hymns and rituals; I can compose pious supplications and meditative thoughts instantaneously.
 I have been instrumental in organizing numerous devotional events.
-I donate money to worthy causes, help people who are in need, do multiple voluntary works expertly and say many holy things.
+I donate thousands of dollars to worthy causes, help people who are in need, do multiple voluntary works expertly and say many holy things.
 Surely I am the salt of the earth and the light of the world, am I not?
 Surely my friends will speak of me as a saint after I die!

 But have I paid any attention to this teaching of James in the New Testament?
 “Those who consider themselves religious and yet do not keep a tight rein on the tongue can claim to be religious; this is mere self-deception; that person’s religion is worthless.”
 (Jas 1:26, NJB)

 A person speaking good may be a good person, or may be an evil person pretending to be good.
 However, a person speaking evil is not a good person pretending to be evil; a person speaking evil is evil!